Former Ohio State running back gets probation for assault

-COLUMBUS, Ohio (AP) -- A former Ohio State University running back who was accused of assaulting his then-girlfriend last July has pleaded no contest to a misdemeanor assault charge and been put on two years of probation.
+COLUMBUS, Ohio (AP) -- A former Ohio State University running back who was accused of assaulting his then-girlfriend last July has pleaded no contest to a misdemeanor assault charge and received two years of probation.

 The Columbus Dispatch (http://bit.ly/2kO1e3B ) reports 23-year-old Bri'onte Dunn was sentenced Monday in municipal court in Columbus.
 A domestic violence charge was dismissed under the plea arrangement, and he was ordered to stay away from the woman while on probation.